akeesari/anjikeesari/docs/developertools/cheatsheets/git-cheat-sheet.md

 git merge develop
 ```

-After performing the merge, it's a good practice to check the status of your repository using git status to ensure that the merge was successful and there are no conflicts to resolve.
-Additionally, you can view the commit history using git log to see the merged commits and their details.
+After performing the merge, it's a good practice to check the status of your repository using git status to ensure that the merge was successful and there are no conflicts to resolve. also, you can view the commit history using git log to see the merged commits and their details.

 ```sh
 git status